-694 Trusts and Estates I Three hours.
-(May not be taken by those who have taken or are taking Process of Property Transmission.
-May be taken by those who are taking Estate and Gift Taxation.)
+694 Trusts and Estates I Four hours.
+(May not be taken by those who take Estate Planning.)
 G. S. Alexander.

 The course studies the process of gratuitous transfers of wealth and introduces the practice of estate planning.
-The basic law of property succession, including wills and intestate succession, the law of trusts, and selected aspects of trust administration are covered.
-A comparison of provisions of the Uniform Probate Code and the New York Estates, Powers, and Trusts Law, illustrating different approaches to probate law reform.
+The basic law of property succession, including wills and intestate succession, the law of trusts, powers of appointment, and trust investment.
 Although the treatment of certain types of wealth transfers under federal estate and gift tax provisions is discussed, the course is primarily concerned with the property aspects of wealth transfer.

-695 Trusts and Estates II Three hours.
-(May not be taken by those who have taken or are taking Process of Property Transmission.)
-Prerequisite: Trusts and Estates I. G. S. Alexander.
+[695 Trusts and Estates II Two hours.
+(May not be taken by those who take Estate Planning.)
+Prerequisite: Trusts and Estates I. Not offered 1986-87.

 The course builds upon Trusts and Estates I. Although the scheme of future interests is studied, it is not the sole, or even the primary, focus of the course.
-More heavily emphasized are constructional problems, particularly those concerning requirements of survivorship, class gifts, and incomplete dispositions.
-The premise is that study of recurrent constructional problems that lead to litigation and the way that courts have handled them is necessary preparation for drafting all but the most basic wills and trust instruments.
-Also studied are powers of appointment, which are widely used today in connection with trust arrangements.
-Finally, the Rule against Perpetuities is studied, both from the perspective of planning and drafting to avoid rule violations and from the perspective of modern policies affecting modern reform of the rule.
-Although federal transfer taxation is not the principal focus, tax implications are periodically considered, especially with respect to powers of appointment.
+More heavily emphasized are constructional problems and federal estate and gift taxation.
+Finally, the Rule against Perpetuities is studied, both from the perspective of planning and drafting to avoid rule violations and from the perspective of modern policies affecting modern reform of the rule.]